-If you follow this blog or what's happening in 3, you've heard about the newly introduced configuration mechanism based on patterns.
+If you follow this blog or what’s happening in Mule 3, you’ve heard about the newly introduced configuration mechanism based on patterns.
 In the coming releases of Mule, we will keep adding new patterns based on users feedback and requests.

 But this doesn’t mean your experience with configuration patterns will be limited to the ones that come with Mule distributions: we have made it easy for you to create your own patterns and, even further, your own pattern catalogs.